ReMinoer/CoverMyOST/README.md

 CoverMyOST
 ==========

-Assign album cover to soundtracks.
+Assign pictures from local and online galleries as album cover to your soundtracks.